adil192/SamsungAppsPatcher/README.md

 ## Download pre-patched apps

+You can find the pre-patched apks at https://adil.hanney.org/SamsungAppsPatcher/.

-I've added some prepatched apks and the platform-tools zip file to this MEGA drive: https://mega.nz/folder/sUFj2C5b#M4zEP-c9ylY-ENxPw7qCUQ.
+Older apks and the platform-tools zip are in the MEGA drive: https://mega.nz/folder/sUFj2C5b#M4zEP-c9ylY-ENxPw7qCUQ.